colevandersWands/perfect-repo/README.md

   * tags for important steps
   * branches when necessecary
   * helpful commit messages
   * a todo list: no project is every truely finished
+  * tests (do as i say, not as i do)